AxisCommunications/signed-video-framework-examples/apps/signer/README.md

 *Signed Video Framework*.
 A successfully signed GOP prints it on the screen.

 It is implemented as a gStreamer element that process every NAL and adds SEI NALs to the stream repeatedly.
+The signed video is written to a new file, prepending the filenamne with `signed_`.
+That is, `test_h264.mp4` becomes `signed_test_h264.mp4`.
+The application requires the file to process to be located in the current directory.

 ## Building the signer application
 Below are meson commands to build the signer application.
 First you need to have the signed-video-framework library installed.
 Installing the share library and applications locally is in many cases preferably.